-The Milwaukee Rescue Mission — including Joy House, Safe Harbor and Cross Trainers Academy — is committed to maintaining the highest standards in our ministry.
+The Milwaukee Rescue Mission — including Joy House, Safe Harbor, Equip and Cross Trainers Academy — is committed to maintaining the highest standards in our ministry.
 Please read the following guidelines carefully before contacting us about volunteering.
 You must agree to these terms to be considered as a volunteer.

 - Volunteers are valuable partners in implementing the mission of the Milwaukee Rescue Mission.
 As partners, volunteers are expected to uphold our Core Values and serve the men, women, children and students in our programs — as well as treat staff and fellow volunteers — with love, compassion, dignity and integrity.

 - While volunteer and staff roles are complementary, volunteers agree to submit to the guidance and direction of MRM staff.

 - Volunteers should refrain from physical contact with guests and/or students.
 Inappropriate contact including, but not limited to, prolonged hugs, kissing, tickling, horseplay, etc. is strictly prohibited.
 In certain situations, a handshake, high-five or side-hug within the sight of others may be appropriate.